minio/docs/source/monitoring/bucket-notifications/publish-events-to-mysql.rst

 Perform an action on the bucket for which you configured the new event and check the MySQL service for the notification data.
-The action required depends on which :mc-cmd:`events <mc-event-add-event>` were specified when configuring the bucket notification.
+The action required depends on which :mc-cmd:`events <mc event add --event>` were specified when configuring the bucket notification.

 For example, if the bucket notification configuration includes the